ROCKET LEAGUE - PSYONIX/EPIC GAMES

 ROCKET PASS UI ART AND POLISH

-After testing the UX wireframes and various iterations on MarvelApp (this was before we used Adobe XD or Figma for internal interactive mockups) I started the UI Art and Polish for implementation.
+After testing the UX wireframes and various iterations on MarvelApp (before we used Adobe XD or Figma for internal interactive mockups) I started the UI Art and Polish for implementation.
 During this process we found more possible issues that needed attention.
 One part of the difficulty of designing this feature was that a leveling system in Rocket League already existed.
-A goal was to remove confusion for players that would now see two levels: their account level and their Rocket Pass tier.
+The goal was to remove confusion for players that would now see two levels: their account level and their Rocket Pass tier.
 I initially designed Rocket Pass with a leveling system that was tied to their current account level XP.
-We found that this would create confusion because some users would be halfway to level XX but starting at Rocket Pass Premium Tier 1.
+We discovered that this would create confusion because some users would be halfway to level XX but starting at Rocket Pass Premium Tier 1.

 Previous UX mockup versions of the challenge system and possible progressions and rewards are below.